Bringing Vintage Aircraft to Life since 2010

 31st August 1940

-As the air battle intensifies Fighter Command losses 41 aircraft, this will be the highest daily loss for it during the battle.
-Once again Royal Air Force airfields in the South and South East Coast come under attack.
+As the air battle intensifies, Fighter Command losses forty one aircraft, this will be the highest daily loss for it during the battle.
+RAF airfields in the South and South East Coast come under attack.
 During the night Liverpool suffers its fourth consecutive day of bombing, when over 100 aircraft attack the City.

-No. 303 Squadron become fully operational flying the Hurricane Mk I. This is thanks in part to Flying Officer Ludwik Paszkiewicz who shot down a Messerschmitt Bf 110 the previous day.
+No. 303 (Polish) Squadron become fully operational flying the Hurricane.
+This is thanks in part to Flying Officer Ludwik Paszkiewicz who shot down a Bf 110 the previous day.
 They would go on to become the highest scoring squadron of the battle with 126 victories.

 The Spitfire Mk II makes its operational debut in the hands of No. 611 Squadron based at RAF Digby.